linode/docs/docs/guides/web-servers/nginx/using-openresty/index.md

 With an OpenResty instance installed and running, you can now try out some examples with it.

-This tutorial uses the standard HTTP port (`80`) for its examples.
+This guide uses the standard HTTP port (`80`) for its examples.
 So to follow along, you should open that port on your instance.
-Visit our guide on [Setting Up and Securing a Compute Instance](https://www.linode.com/docs/guides/set-up-and-secure/#configure-a-firewall).
+Visit our guide on [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/#configure-a-firewall).
 Identify the firewall manager appropriate for your system in the firewall section, and follow the linked guide to open the HTTP port for your system.

-OpenResty serves a simple welcome page by default, similar to the default NGINX page.
+OpenResty serves as a simple welcome page by default, similar to the default NGINX page.
 You can access the welcome page by navigating to the server's remote IP address in a web browser.
-For instance, if you server's remote IP address is `192.0.2.0`, navigate in your browser to `http://192.0.2.0`.
+For instance, if your server's remote IP address is `192.0.2.0`, navigate in your browser to `http://192.0.2.0`.

 ![The default OpenResty welcome page](openresty-welcome.png)